Demand for Salesforce Developers Continues to Expand

 The preceding code fetches all the opportunities in the Qualification

 stage.
-While the code snippet is correct, we are using the string literal directly, without a constant or a configuration.
+While the code snippet is correct, we use the literal string directly, without a constant or a configuration.

-This coding practice could become a source of problems because there may be other classes using the same approach.
+This coding practice could become a source of problems because other classes may use the same approach.

 For example, if we assume that we want to change the stage name from Qualification